NetDocuments: History

 In August 2006, NetDocuments developed an integration with Salesforce.com.

 In March 2008, NetDocuments embedded Fast Search and Transfer of Microsoft into its service to expand its search functionality.

-In July 2014, Frontier Capital announced a $25 million investment into NetDocuments.
+In July 2014, Frontier Capital announced a $25 million investment into NetDocuments, taking a majority equity position, without disclosing the exact size of the majority.

 In August 2014, Matt Duncan was appointed CEO, replacing his father, Kenneth Duncan.

 In August 2015, NetDocuments announced a new strategic partnership with Microsoft, integrating the two companies’ cloud technologies, including an integration of Microsoft Office 365 online web apps with NetDocuments global cloud storage.

+In March 2017, Clearlake Capital's acquisition of Frontier Capital's position in NetDocuments was finalized.
+While the parties did not disclose the terms of the deal, AGC Partners quotes a size of $220 Million.

 In July 2018, Josh Baxter was appointed as the new CEO, replacing Matt Duncan.

-In 2022, the company released PatternBuilder, a “document and workflow automation tool that enables law firms, legal teams, and the public sector to automate their expertise and processes so they can be repeated predictably.”
+In May 2019, Boston headquartered Cove Hill Partners acquired a stake in NetDocuments from Clearlake Capital's equity position.

+In May 2021, Warburg Pincus acquired Clearlake Capital's interest in NetDocuments, joining Cove Hill as joint owners of the company.
+Legal IT Insider reported that NetDocuments was valued at $1.4 Billion in the deal, but NetDocuments declined to comment on that figure.